-MLIS 7505 Applied Technologies in Library Practice
+MLIS 7505 Applied Technologies in Library Practice 3 hours credit

 A survey of the technologies defining or influencing library practices, with an emphasis on exemplary cases of applications.
 Topics will include computer workstations, automated systems, networking, and telecommunications, the Internet, digitization projects, program interfaces, information storage and retrieval, adaptive and assistive devices, security and privacy, and virtual user education.